-Corinne Manning is a writer and teacher in Seattle, WA.
+Corinne Manning is a writer and lead teacher for The Living Room Workshops.
 She believes that the deep exploration of craft is part of a unique and beautiful healing process for the writer.
-Her work has appeared online at the Oxford American, Drunken Boat, and Qarrtsiluni and in print at Arts & Letters.
+Her work has appeared online at the Oxford American, Drunken Boat, Volume 1 Brooklyn, The Nervous Breakdown and Qarrtsiluni and in print at Arts & Letters and Story Quarterly.
 She’s received grants and awards from Artist Trust and Seattle Office of Arts & Culture.
 She was the 2010/2011 Writer-in-Residence at the Hub City Writers Project, in Spartanburg, SC.
 She has served as an editor for small presses, and as a book designer.
 She’s also a yoga teacher, and a student of herbalism.
 She holds an MFA in fiction from UNC Wilmington.

 Anca Szilagyi’s fiction has appeared or is forthcoming in Washington City Paper, The Massachusetts Review, Gastronomica, and Fairy Tale Review.
 Her book reviews appear on the Ploughshares blog.
 Hailed by The Stranger as one of the “fresh new faces in Seattle fiction,” Anca was a 2012-13 Made at Hugo House fellow.
 She has taught fiction writing at the University of Washington, from which she earned her MFA, and she teaches creative writing from visual art for Richard Hugo House at the Henry Art Gallery.
 She also co-runs The Furnace reading series at Hollow Earth Radio.
 Her website is ancawrites.com.